kim-nguyenkhn/caturday/README.md

 npm start
 ```

-## Testing out GraphQL requests
+## GraphQL Playground

-Go to http://localhost:4000/graphql to open the in-browser GraphQL IDE.
-See [the GraphiQL docs](https://github.com/graphql/graphiql) for more info.
+Go to http://localhost:4000/playground to open the in-browser GraphQL Playground.
+There, you can write your own queries & mutations.

-There, you can view the Schema on the right, and try out queries/mutations yourself.
+Read [here](https://github.com/prisma/graphql-yoga#workflow) for more information.

 ## Project Structure